What is Zultanite?: A Precious Gem or Another Tourist Trap in Turkey 2025

 If you're a serious jewellery collector, you can buy a natural Zultanite, which is expensive and almost as rare as diamonds.
 It would be a good addition to your gem collection/display.

-I bought a synthetic Zultanite ring from Cappadocia and I'm glad I did it.
+I bought a synthetic Zultanite ring from Cappadocia, and I'm glad I did it.
 Why?
-I know I'll never be able to find a gem store in my home country that sells or even creates Zultanite at a lab.
+I know I'll never be able to find a gem store in my home country that sells or even creates Zultanite in a lab.
 So what I hold at hand is already a rare treasure.

 So there you go!
 Hope this article cleared your doubts about Zultanite!